Quick Links

 -

-2023 | Washington State Labor Council
+2023 | Research Brief - Washington State Labor Council

 Abortion Access is a Racial and Economic Justice Issue

 Abortion denial and restriction is a direct attack on working communities, especially BIPOC and the working poor.
 Neither economic justice nor racial justice can be advanced if these attacks on bodily autonomy continue at both the state and federal levels.
 The Dobbs decision has only emboldened those in positions of power to oppress people who can become pregnant - those who are often working people who depend on their jobs for themselves and their families.
 For these workers the right to self-determination, already restricted by economic oppression, is further limited by attacks on the right to decide if and when to have a child.
 Dobbs threatens workers’ decision-making power both in their personal lives and in the workplace.
-Read the full issue brief here.
+Read the full research brief here.

 Workers' Rights, Health, and Safety